 Kirstin is experienced with both face to face and online approaches to learning and teaching.
 In both formats she has received praise from students along with several award nominations and commendations from the University’s Academic Senate for her commitment to student satisfaction and teaching excellence.

-2009 – Present: Sessional Lecturer, Tutor and Convenor in the Department of English at Macquarie University, Sydney, Australia (On-Campus Teaching)
+2009 – Present: Sessional Lecturer, Convenor and Tutor in the Department of English at Macquarie University, Sydney, Australia (On-Campus Teaching and Online Teaching via Open Universities Australia [OUA])